 2 [Note: Applicable in case of Bidding Consortium]

-We certify that the Financially Evaluated Entity(ies) had a minimum Networth of Rs. ……..Crores or equivalent USD* computed as per instructions in the RfQ based on unconsolidated audited annual accounts (refer Note-2 below) of any of the last three (3) financial years, as provided in Clause 2.2.3, immediately preceding the last date of submission of Response to RfQ.
+We certify that the Financially Evaluated Entity(ies) had a minimum Networth of Rs. ……..Crore or equivalent USD* computed as per instructions in the RfQ based on unconsolidated audited annual accounts (refer Note-2 below) of any of the last three (3) financial years, as provided in Clause 2.2.3, immediately preceding the last date of submission of Response to RfQ.